parrrrrley/tictactoe/README.md

 A tic-tac-toc game based on the Boolean UK class

 ## Progress
-Done for now, should add an restart button so users can enjoy another game.
-Maybe add a scoreboard.
+Done for now, added a restart button in the form of reloading the page.
+Should look how to make a scoreboard next in the commit 3.